euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Performance Results
 -------------------

-To evaluate th performance of PyFR with pyMIC as an execution backend, we use a Intel Xeon E5-2697v2 host system with an Intel Xeon Phi 3120A coprocessor attached.
+To evaluate the performance of PyFR with pyMIC as an execution backend, a system with an Intel Xeon E5-2697 v2 host process and a Intel Xeon Phi 3120A coprocessor was employed.
+However, before evaluating the performance of PyFR with pyMIC it is first useful to consider the raw, standalone, performance of the pyMIC module.
-Before diving into the performance evaluation of PyFR, we will shortly revist earlier performance results for pyMIC.

 Performance of pyMIC